 3) Electromagnetic Force

 The photon, a quantum unit of light, is the field vector of electric charge and the electromagnetic force.
-The exchange of photons between the electric charges of an electron and proton (for example), binds these particles together and maintains the atomic structure of atoms and molecules.
+The exchange of virtual photons between the electric charges (or magnetic fields) of an electron and proton (for example), binds these particles together and maintains the atomic structure of atoms and molecules.
 Our Universe is an electromagnetic universe, composed of free and bound forms of electromagnetic energy (light and matter).
 The electromagnetic constant "c" is the primary gauge constant of energy in the Cosmos, determining, regulating, or "gauging" the inertial metric of spacetime, the entropic expansion of space, the "non-local" symmetric energy state of light, the causal relations of matter, the invariance of charge, and the proportional equivalence between free and bound electromagnetic energy (E = mcc) - among other things.
-(See: "Symmetry Principles of the Unified Field Theory: Part I" and "Part II".)
+(See: "Symmetry Principles of the Unified Field Theory.)

 4) Gravitational Force